 Discover the transformative power of resilience, self-compassion, and journaling on your nonfiction author journey with special guest Liz Long.

-In this episode of Author Nation Interviews, we delve into the transformative writing journey of Liz Long, an advocate for mental health and author of “Navigating Shit Storms: How to Find Your True Path When Life Gets Rough.”
+In this episode of Author Nation Interviews, we explore the transformative writing journey of Liz Long, an advocate for mental health and author of “Navigating Shit Storms: How to Find Your True Path When Life Gets Rough.”
 Liz shares her insights on resilience, resourcefulness, and overcoming adversity as a nonfiction author.
+Let’s talk about journalling to nonfiction success!

 Insights for Nonfiction Authors: What to Expect from This Episode